Natceq/Google-Assignment--Airline-Ticket-Booking-Application-/README.md

-# Welcome to Revel
+# Airline Ticket Booking Application

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+This project is done with

 ### Start the web server:

-   revel run myapp
+   revel run -a airlines

 ### Go to http://localhost:9000/ and you'll see: